16 people are interested

 Capital Region Sponsor-A-Scholar is a long-term program that works with select, low-income students in Albany, Schenectady and Troy High Schools to help them achieve their goals of a higher education.
 A caring and committed adult can make a significant difference in the life of a student, increasing his or her chance of graduating from high school, completing college and becoming economically self-sufficient.

 A mentor is a supportive college-educated adult who serves as a role model, advocate, and cheerleader to one college-bound high school student.
-A mentor opens doors to new social, cultural and educational experiences and provides professional networks for a student.
-Each mentor is matched with an individual Sponsor-A-Scholar student and asked to commit to that student through, at least, the critical first year of college.
+A mentor opens doors to new social, cultural and educational experiences and provides professional networks.
+Each mentor is matched with an individual student beginning in 10th or 11th grade and continuing through their first year of college.

 About Capital Region Sponsor-A-Scholar